isomerpages/csc-corp/pages/faq.md

 	<p class="mini-header">Standard In-house Programmes</p>
 			<p>A standard in-house programme covers the same material as a public run programme.
 The advantage is that your organisation can choose the location and timing of the programme, and which officers to participate in it.
 Most programmes have an in-house option.</p>
 			<p class="mini-header">Customised In-house Programmes</p>
 			<p>If your agency has specific work challenges, a standard in-house programme may not meet your needs.
 We can customise our programmes by working with you to analyse and determine your agency’s training needs.
-If you’re keen, please email the completed Training Needs Analysis questionnaire to your Agency Engagement Manager*.</p>
+If you’re keen, please contact your Agency Engagement Manager*.</p>
 			<p class="mini-header">Class Sizes</p>
 			<p>The minimum and maximum class sizes for in-house training are fixed.
 If your agency does not meet the minimum class size, please register them for a public-run instead.</p>
 			<p class="mini-header">Costs</p>